sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

     ...
 ```

-For a simple scenario that spins up an *EC2 instance* attached with security groups please see [03 &mdash; CloudFormation: Instance attached with Security Group](03-lab6.2-cloudformation-instance-security-group) for a runnable example.
+For a simple scenario that spins up an *EC2 instance* attached with security groups please see [03 &mdash; CloudFormation: Instance attached with Security Group](03-lab6.2-cloudformation-instance-security-group).

 For a more complicated scenario involving several instances and a bastion host please see: [04 &mdash; CloudFormation: Infrastructure with bastion host](04-lab6.3-cloudformation-infra-bastion-host)

 ##### Networking basics in AWS

-The next section will deal with all the details about networking, but in the meantime it is importanto to understand the difference between public and private IP addresses and the *CIDR notation*.
+The next section will deal with all the details about networking.
+As a prerequisite for that section it is important to have a solid understanding of some basic networking concepts such as the difference between public and private IP addresses, and the *CIDR notation*.

 On your home network, you will be assigned an IP address that most likely will start with `192.168.0.*`.
 All the devices within your local network will be assigned an IP address that follows that pattern (phones, tablets, SmartTV sets, Videogame consoles...).
 Those are known as *private IP addresses*.

 However, when you access the Internet, all your devices will use the same *public IP address*.
-That is because only your *home router* has a *public IP address*, and all requests no matter from which device had been originated are redirected by the gateway.
-Your home network does not know about the *public IP address*, but instead, know that the *Internet Gateway* (that is, your home router) is reachable in a particular *private IP address* such as `192.168.0.1`.
-Once a request is sent to the *Internet Gateway*, a mechanism known as *network address translation* kicks in, which will wrap the device request and *forward* it under the *public IP address*.
+That is because only your *home router* has a *public IP address*, and all requests no matter from which device they had been originated are forwarded by the gateway.
+Your home network does not know about the *public IP address*, but instead, knows that the *Internet Gateway* (that is, your home router) is reachable in a particular *private IP address* such as `192.168.0.1`.
+Once a request is sent to the *Internet Gateway*, a mechanism known as *network address translation (NAT)* kicks in, which will wrap the device request and *forward* it under the *public IP address*.

 | NOTE: |
 | :---- |
 | To find your *public IP address* you can visit [ipify](https://www.ipify.org/), or type `curl 'https://api64.ipify.org?format=json'` or `curl 'https://api64.ipify.org?format=text'`. |

-You saw in the last YAML snippet that the specification of a single IP address was written as `${IpForSSH}/32`, while when we wanted to allow any IP address we used `0.0.0.0/0`.
+You saw in the YAML snippet from the previous section that the specification of a single IP address was written as `${IpForSSH}/32`, while we used `0.0.0.0/0` to allow traffic from any IP.
 This notation is known as *Classless Inter-Domain Routing (CIDR)*.
-The `/32` and `/0` portion defines how many bits (32 and 0, in these case) should be used to form a range of addresses.
-Therefore, when using `/32` we are specifying an *exact* IP address, while `/0` we are not fixing any bit and therefore we are describing a range that contains every possible IP address.
+The `/32` and `/0` portion defines how many bits (32 and 0, in these cases) should be fixed when building a range of addresses.
+As a result, when using `/32` we are specifying an *exact* IP address, while with `/0` we are not fixing any bit and therefore we are describing a range that contains every possible IP address.

 The amount of bits we fix is not limited to `/0` or `/32`.
 For example, you can do: